staking-foundation/docs/docs/13-rocketpool.md

 Both Diva and Rocketpool are community-driven Liquid Staking solution run by permissionless node operators.

-The main difference is in who performs the validation duties.
+The main difference is in who performs the validation duties:

+- Rocketpool runs on Proof of Stake, with Operators custodying full keys.
+- Diva runs Distributed Proof of Stake, with keys being operated by network consensus.

 ## Rocketpool is operated by individual Operators